ojdkbuild/ojdkbuild/README.md

 Windows binaries are built with an attempt to keep them as close as possible in behaviour to `java-1.x.0-openjdk` [CentOS packages](https://git.centos.org/summary/?r=rpms/java-1.8.0-openjdk).

-Linux binaries are not being built from the sources of this projects. `x86_64` ones are extracted from CentOS 6 binary packages instead, see details in [CentOS6ZipBundle](https://github.com/ojdkbuild/ojdkbuild/wiki/CentOS6ZipBundle). `AArch32` ones are built from the sources available in [AArch32 Port](http://openjdk.java.net/projects/aarch32-port/) project repositories.
+Linux binaries are not being built from the sources of this projects. `x86_64` ones are extracted from CentOS 6 binary packages instead, see details in [CentOS6ZipBundle](https://github.com/ojdkbuild/ojdkbuild/wiki/CentOS6ZipBundle).

 FAQ
 ---